 If you have severe eczema, medications may be necessary to allow your skin a chance to heal.
-Your doctor might prescribe steroids that you can apply to your skin or even an antibiotic that you would take by mouth.
+Your doctor might prescribe steroids you can apply to your skin or even an antibiotic you would take by mouth.

 5. Ask your doctor about UV light therapy